danjos2/danjos2.github.io/mcpss.md

+# Analysis of High School Graduation Rates
+This project focuses on how different socioeconomic factors influence high school graduation rates.
+I specifically looked at the percent of people holding a bachelor's degree, household income, unemployment, and families with children in poverty.
+Montgomery County Public School System was the study area.

+---
 ### Percent with a Bachelor's Degree vs. Graduation Rate 2018
 The data was obtained from the Maryland American Community Survey.
 To get the average of all census blocks for each school zone, I had to use the intersect tool then dissolve by school zone.
 Graduated points were used to symbolize graduation rate.
 I used viridis and equal interval to symbolize pct with a bachelor degree.
 [<img src="images/bad.jpg?raw=true"/>]